- Last Updated: Nov 21, 2025

 - Legality: The purpose of the contract must be legal.
 An agreement to perform an illegal act is void from the start and cannot be enforced by a court.

-- Mutual Assent (Meeting of the Minds): This signifies that all parties genuinely understand and agree to the basic substance and terms of the contract.
+- Mutual Assent (Meeting of the Minds): Put simply, both sides must agree — there must be genuine consent between two parties.
 There should be no misunderstanding about what is being agreed upon.

 - Certainty: The terms of the contract must be reasonably clear and definite.
 Vague or ambiguous terms can make a contract difficult or impossible to enforce because it’s unclear what the parties actually agreed to.